Zero-Dynamics/cash-core/doc/README_windows.txt

-Cash 2.4.0.0
+Cash 1.0.0.0
 =====================

 Intro
 -----
-The Cash(0DYNC) blockchain exists in the Duality binary architecture as a DAO, whilst [Sequence(SEQ)](https://github.com/duality-solutions/sequence) is its real world interface.
-Cash uses peer-to-peer technology to operate securly with no central authority (decentralisation): managing transactions and issuing currency (DYN) are carried out collectively by the Cash network.
-Cash is the name of open source software which enables the use of the currency DYN.
+The Cash(0DYNC) blockchain exists in the Duality binary architecture as a DAO.
+Cash uses peer-to-peer technology to operate securly with no central authority (decentralisation): managing transactions and issuing currency (0DYNC) are carried out collectively by the Cash network.
+Cash is the name of open source software which enables the use of the currency 0DYNC.

 Setup